code-collabo/.github/README.md

 # Code Collabo
-The parent repo for all [@code-collabo](https://github.com/code-collabo) community projects on GitHub.
+The parent repo for all projects within the [@code-collabo](https://github.com/code-collabo) community on GitHub.

 ## Collabo projects
 ## Collabo contributors